openshift-kni/example-cnf/README.md

 Under [utils](utils) folder, you can find some utilities included in example-cnf to extend the functionalities offered by the tool.

 - [webserver.go](utils/webserver.go): a Golang-based webserver to implement liveness, readiness and startup probes in the container images offered in [testpmd-container-app](testpmd-container-app) and [trex-container-app](trex-container-app) folders.
 The Makefiles offered in these directories take care of copying the webserver code from the utils directory to each image's directory.
+- [required-annotations.yaml](utils/required-annotations.yaml): annotations to be appended to the CSVs to pass Preflight's RequiredAnnotations tests.
+They are appended automatically thanks to the Makefile tasks from each operator.
 - [support-images](support_images): projects where you can find the Dockerfile required to build some of the images used as build images by the example-cnf images.
 These images can be found on quay.io/rh-nfv-int and they are publicly available, you only need credentials to access quay.io.
 The images can be built with the following commands (you need to run it in a RHEL host with a valid RHEL subscription to be able to download the packages installed in the images, and you need a valid quay.io credentials to push it to quay.io):

 ```